dlock8/InterconnectIO_Master/README.md

 ## Project setup

-This project has been developped on raspberry pi 4 following installation instruction from this pdf [getting-started-with-pico_C.pdf](./documentation/getting-started-with-pico_C.pdf),  a copy of the pdf is located on the main folder.
-Visual studio has been used for developpment and rasberry pi 4 for Pico debug.
+This project was initially developed in 2020 on a Raspberry Pi 4, following the installation instructions from Getting Started with Pico_C.pdf Version 1.4.

+The current version has been developed on a Raspberry Pi 5 using Visual Studio with the Raspberry Pi Pico extension, following the instructions in Getting Started with Pico_C.pdf dated 15 October 2024.

+For debugging, we utilize the GPIO pins of the Raspberry Pi 5, instead of the suggested debug probe.

-Initially based on https://github.com/cronologic-de/webusb, the project has elvoved to be a complete SCPI instrument without frontend interface (next phase).
+Initially based on https://github.com/cronologic-de/webusb, the project has evolved to be a complete SCPI instrument without frontend interface (next phase).

 The compilation is performed using Visual Studio and the extension installed are:

-* Cmake v0.0.17
-* Cmake Tools v1.20.10
-* Cortex-Debug v1.12.1
-* debug-tracker-vscode v0.0.15
+* Raspberry Pi Pico Visual Studio Code extension 0.17.2
 * Doxygen Documentation Generator v1.4.0
 * Doxygen runner v1.8.0
-* Github Pull Request v0.96.0
-* Hex Editor v1.10.0
-* MemoryView v0.0.25
-* Periheral Viewer v1.4.6
-* RTOS view v0.0.7
-* C/C++ v1.21.6

-I not sure if all extensions are required but is the one installed presently.

 ## Building